DrkSephy/django-hackathon-starter/README.md

     # In the same directory as requirements.txt
     bower install

-This will download and extract all the packages listed within `bower.json`. **Under no circumstance should any front-end libraries manually be pushed up to the repository.**
+This will download and extract all the packages listed within `bower.json`.

 Then: